 The best way to get acquainted with Management Studio is through hands-on practice.
 This tutorial will teach you how to manage the components of Management Studio and how to find the features that you use regularly.

-This tutorial is divided into four lessons:
+This tutorial is divided into three lessons:

 This tutorial is intended for experienced database administrators and database developers who are not familiar with Visual Studio, but who are who are familiar with database concepts and the Transact-SQL language.